 Bacon green beans almondine are the perfect side dish.
 Fresh green beans are sauteed with garlic, almonds, bacon, and lemon juice then topped with fresh lemon zest.

-We always make this classic green beans almondine recipe during autumn and winter, it’s the perfect Thanksgiving or Christmas side dish!
+We always make this classic green beans almondine recipe during autumn and winter, it’s the perfect Thanksgiving or Christmas side dish, served next to jiffy corn casserole!
 I love elevating this dish with bacon, and adding chili flakes to give it a delicious kick.

 How To Trim Green Beans

 Green beans only need to be trimmed on one side, the side that is picked from the vine.
 To do this quickly, line the green beans up with the stem side, and slice them all at once to save some time.